 Priority criterion Rating (1-3)

 Effect on equality of opportunity and good relations

 Social need

 Effect on people's daily lives

-Relevance to a public authority's functions

-Note: The Total Rating Score should be used to prioritise the policy in rank order with other policies screened in for equality impact assessment.
-This list of priorities will assist the public authority in timetabling.
-Details of the Public Authority's Equality Impact Assessment Timetable should be included in the quarterly Screening Report.

-Is the policy affected by timetables established by other relevant public authorities?

-If yes, please provide details
+Relevance to a public authority's functions Note: The Total Rating Score should be used to prioritise the peorder with other policies screened in for equality impact assess of priorities will assist the public authority in timetabling.
+Details Authority's Equality Impact Assessment Timetable should be inquarterly Screening Report. ment.
+This list sof the Public Is the policy affected by timetables established by other relevar authorities? nt public If yes, please provide details